sfernana/fcc-spi/batch/README.md

 So this step will be already added by FCCBATCH before the execution of the job on the worker node.

-FCCBATCH requires to set up environment locally in order to check locally the correctness of the command provided by the user job before sending the job to the batch.
+Nevertheless, FCCBATCH requires to set up environment locally in order to check locally the correctness of the command provided by the user job before sending the job to the batch.
 Like that, FCCBATCH ensure to send an "error-less job" in order to avoid the user waiting for a bad job and wasting his time.